Take Action Now

 Local lighting ordinances ensure that your municipality is addressing artificial light at night.
 Find out if your town has a lighting ordinance.
 If not, try working with them to pass one.
 If your town does have an ordinance, make sure that it’s being enforced.

-Visit an IDA Dark Sky Park
+Visit an International Dark Sky Park

 IDA’s Dark Sky Places program recognizes locations with exceptionally dark skies and local efforts to keep them that way.
 Many of these places are state or national parks.
 By visiting these locations your tourism dollars help sustain and protect these rare and fragile locales for the benefit of future generations.
 Find a Dark Sky Place.